Gazelle Twin, Kingdom Come And The Death Of Live Music At Sonár

 Originally commissioned by / for FutureEverything, Kingdom Come is a performance for two vocalists “set on treadmills against a manic, illusory landscape, Kingdom Come places heightening physical demands on the performers, resulting in an exhausting, otherworldly climax”.
 In the same way that Holly Herndon and Mat Dryhurst build a fresh landscape from their environment and audience, a place of being that lasts only as long as the set itself, Kingdom Come depends on in-the-moment action and response; a single, fleeting point of authenticity of body and mind.

 Beyond the live vocals – more strained and more exhausted as each minute goes by, though never to the detriment of the work – the performance is backed by Chris Turner and Tash Tung’s accompanying video project and characteristically pummeling Gazelle Twin electronics.
 Except, “backed” just isn’t the right word for their contribution.
-The music and images are pre-recorded and, themselves, unchanging – yet, as the familiar hooded figures stalk, contort and run into infinity, and the totemic hooded figures of the screen run through nightmarish and familiar urban landscapes of the collective Ballardian unconscious, all things coalesce: these are not distinct layers of a collage, but elements of a single whole – intrinsically connected by design and the particular circumstances of the given moment, if there is any separation it is more like a lifting of the veil.
+The music and images are pre-recorded and, themselves, unchanging – yet, as the familiar hooded figures stalk, contort and run into infinity, and the totemic hooded figures of the screen run through nightmarish and familiar urban landscapes of the collective Ballardian (see also: British) unconscious, all things coalesce: these are not distinct layers of a collage, but elements of a single whole – intrinsically connected by design and the particular circumstances of the given moment, if there is any separation it is more like a lifting of the veil.
 This is the Kingdom Come.

 It’s all too easy to quote the Seer of Shepperton in these times, things being the way that they are to the point where “Ballardian” might as well just mean “this morning”, but where the future of live music is concerned – as with most things – there are relevant thoughts emanating from the pages of his books.
-Perhaps the choice is as simple as decision between two quotations: the first option, fittingly from Kingdom Come, “These days even reality has to look artificial”, or “Civilised life, you know, is based on a huge number of illusions in which we all collaborate willingly.
+Perhaps the choice is as simple as a decision between two quotations: the first option, fittingly from Kingdom Come, “These days even reality has to look artificial,” or, “Civilised life, you know, is based on a huge number of illusions in which we all collaborate willingly.
 The trouble is we forget after a while that they are illusions and we are deeply shocked when reality is torn down around us.”
-Or, to put it more simply still: is it sheen or the shock of the now that should come to define us?
+Or, to put it more simply still: is it sheen or the shock of the Now that should come to define us?

-For now the balance continues to tip toward the former, but as long as festivals like Sonár are making space on their bills for the latter then we can hope, at least, we are heading – whether in the right direction or not – into unknown territory, toward something other than the status quo.
+For now the balance continues to tip toward the former, but as long as festivals like Sonár are making space on their bills for the latter then we can hope, at least, that we are heading – whether in the right direction or not – into unknown territory, toward something other than the status quo.
 It's a feeling of uncertainty, of excitement often tempered by anxiety, and it's one far more appropriate for the age we live in.